HeroTransitions/Hero/README.md

 ## FAQ

-#### White flashes occurs on iPhone 7 (Plus) Simulators

-Hero **does not work** on iPhone 7 (Plus) Simulators due to an [Apple bug](https://forums.developer.apple.com/thread/63438).
-Please use other simulators or a real device when working with Hero.

-#### Not able to use Hero transition even when `isHeroEnabled` is set to true
+#### Not able to use Hero transition even when `self.hero.isEnabled` is set to true

-Make sure that you have also enabled `isHeroEnabled` on the navigation controller if you are doing a push/pop inside the navigation controller.
+Make sure that you have also enabled `self.hero.isEnabled` on the navigation controller if you are doing a push/pop inside the navigation controller.

 #### Views being covered by another matched view during the transition

 Matched views use global coordinate space while unmatched views use local coordinate space by default.
 Local coordinate spaced views might be covered by other global coordinate spaced views.
 To solve this, use the `useGlobalCoordinateSpace` modifier on the views being covered.
 Checkout [Coordinate Space Wiki page](https://github.com/lkzhao/Hero/wiki/Coordinate-Space) for details.

-#### Weird behavior with UIVisualEffectView

-UIVisualEffectView is quite hard to animate due to its private implementation and incompatibility with  `snapshotAfterScreenUpdate` and some Core Animation APIs.
-We are trying to get these solved as much as we can.
-Currently, as of 0.3.2, only unmatched UIVisualEffectView with noninteractive `.fade` animation is supported.

 #### Push animation is shown along side my custom animation

 This is the default animation for navigation controller provided by Hero.
-To disable the push animation, set `heroNavigationAnimationType` to `.fade` or `.none` on the navigation controller.
+To disable the push animation, set `self.hero.navigationAnimationType` to `.fade` or `.none` on the navigation controller.

 #### How do I use a different default animation when dismissing